osmandapp/web/main/docs/user/plugins/wikipedia.md

 ### Purchase and enable plugin

-Depending on the mobile app you are using, whether the Android or iOS version, a [paid subscription](../purchases/index.md) may be required for the Wikipedia plug-in to be included among other plugins.

-Once purchased, Wikipedia Offline can be enabled in the Plugins menu and then you can download Wikipedia data for the selected geographical regions.

 <Tabs groupId="operating-systems">

 <TabItem value="android" label="Android">

-The **Android** version requires one of the [paid services](../purchases/android.md#free-and-paid-features): in-app purchases or a subscription.
-After making a purchase, to enable the Wikipedia plugin, turn on the **Wikipedia** option in the Plugins section of the main menu.
+The **Android** version may be free with limited features or requires a [paid services](../purchases/android.md#free-and-paid-features): **in-app and a Maps+ subscription**.
+After purchasing a subscription, Wikipedia Offline can be enabled in the Plugins menu, and then you will be able to download Wikipedia data for selected geographical regions.
+To enable the Wikipedia plugin, turn on the **Wikipedia** option in the Plugins section in the main menu: *<Translate android="true" ids="shared_string_menu,plugin_settings,shared_string_wikipedia"/>*

 ![Wikipedia plugin in Android](@site/static/img/plugins/wikipedia/Wikipedia_plugin_android2.png)